waterbearlang/waterbear/README.md

   - ✓ When dropping a value, remove the input element
   - On drop, remove "active_drop" class
   - When dragging a value out of a socket, replace the input element with current value
-  - Don't start drag on input element
+  - ✓ Don't start drag on input element outside of blocks menu
-  - Don't allow clicks into input element in blocks menu
+  - ✓ Don't allow clicks into input element in blocks menu
 * Attach script snippets to blocks
   - ✓ Tab to show built script
-  - Extract expressions/values
+  - ✓ Extract expressions/values
-  - Implement script building mini-language
+  - ✓ Implement script building mini-language
+  - Provide script templates for every block
 * Build an animation using blocks
 * ✓ Build up drag-n-drop from first principles
 * ✓ Get it working on iPad